 He believed that we could learn the most by engaging in dialogue with other people.
-According to him, the fastest way to reach knowledge (and behind it is the truth behind which is good) is through discussion and asking questions.
+According to him, the fastest way to reach knowledge (and behind it is the truth, behind which is the good) is through discussion and asking questions.
 And he was so convinced of it that he used to repeat the following words:

 "Flowers or trees will teach me nothing, but only the other person."

 And may I have as much gold as no one else can lift or haul but one who knows the measure in everything.